Nirmalya-Saha96/Estate-Bazar/README.md

 - Prices of the property are predicted by the **ARTIFICIAL NETURAL NETWORKS** machine-learning model to prevent over and under valuation.
 - Seamless Real-time auction with low latency
 - Scrapped on-sale hosted estate properties to provide the buyer with most possible option for their dream house at their preferred location
+- All sold records are stored in BlockChain Smart Contract for creating a non-fungible token

+### Security

+- All the payment transactions are done in ETHEREUM BLOCKCHAIN
+- Once the estate is sold the record get's written in the BlockChain
+- providing an unalterable selling records.
+- and safe payment methods by Smart Contract to remove Frauds.

 ### Create a basic workflow of your app